Being ‘dropped in the shit’ and considering ‘dropped in’ to be ‘the shit’, are two entirely different things.

 What a difference punctuation makes.
 And what a difference ‘punctuating’ painted builds with unpainted items makes: those unpainted items which are said to be ‘dropped in’…or two tone.

-In the wild these are replacement parts which are added post-rattle can.
+In the wild these are replacement or alternative parts which are added post-rattle can.
 Or, items where the paint wears off almost completely and in stark contrast to other parts of the blaster where the paint holds on for longer.

 The 21st Century warfighter doesn’t always have the Krylon to hand or the time to spare painting these mismatching parts.
 And they probably don’t care.